Yacov Bengo: Biography

 In 2013 he was promoted to Tat Aluf (Brigadier general) and appointed as the commander of the 146th armored Division, then on 2015 he was appointed as the commander for 36th armored Division until the 18th of march 2018. later in the same year he became the Head of the IDF Doctrine and Training Division (J7).

-In September 2019 he was promoted to the rank of Aluf and appointed as the head of the northern command, while still simultaneously serving as the head of the Doctrine and Instructions division.
+In September 2019 he was promoted to the rank of Aluf and appointed as the commander of the northern core, while still simultaneously serving as the head of the Doctrine and Instructions division.
 Then in August 2020 he was also appointed as the commander for the multidimensional maneuvering command in the Ground Forces.

 In 2019 Bengo co-Published a book called "Operational Focus: an Approach to Describe, Plan, and Manage in Contemporary Military Operations" with Matania Tzachi, which presents a force application and build-up model in the strategic level.
 The book followed a series of articles he penned a couple years earlier.

-In January 2022 Bengo was appointed as the head of the Multi-Branch Force Build-Up directorate.
+In January 2022 he was appointed the IDF's planning directorate (J8), and served in this position until August 2023.

+In 2024 he joined the Begin–Sadat Center for Strategic Studies as a researcher.

 Education and personal life

-Bengo has a Bachelor's degree and Master's degree in Political science from The Hebrew University, with his M.A's Thesis being on the subject of "Nationalism and the nomadic paradigm A new way of analyzing an old phenomenon".
+Bengo has a bachelor's degree and master's degree in political science from The Hebrew University, with his M.A. thesis being on the subject of "Nationalism and the nomadic paradigm A new way of analyzing an old phenomenon".

-In June 2021 Bengo received his Ph.D in General History from Bar-Ilan University for his Thesis, which he did in the department of General History, with Dr Tal Tovy as his Doctoral advisor, on the subject of: "The hidden methodology of the general theory of war".
+In June 2021 Bengo received his Ph.D. in general history from Bar-Ilan University for his thesis, which he did in the department of General History, with Dr Tal Tovy as his doctoral advisor, on the subject of: "The hidden methodology of the general theory of war".

 Bengo is married and a father to two children.

+Books

+Yacov Bengo, Cracking the Code: War’s Hidden Methodology, Maxwell Air Force Base: Air University Press, 2023, ISBN 978-1-58566-329-3.

+Yacov Bengo and Zahi Matnya, The Operational Focus Approach [Hamikud Hamivzai: Hebrew], Israel, Modan, 2019.